heinemannj/huawei_solar_hems/README.md

 > *Economy Sensors.
 Track your solar PV investment, compare it to what your economy would have been without solar PV, and track the net retur of your investment.*

-The provided custom sensors are based on a setup with two inverters and one battery.
-This is reflected throughout this README and the [Wiki Pages](https://github.com/JensenNick/huawei_solar_pees/wiki).
-The custom sensors are available as a package for an easy "installation".
-See more about this in chapter 3.
-Installation.

 ## Prerequisites
 ### Huawei Solar integration